eliben/go-quines/README.md

 * `quine-byte-encoding.go`: Uses a common byte-encoding trick where the program is encoded somehow (in this case simply as integer values for its bytes) and the encoding is printed twice - once plainly, and once decoded.
-This is a very general approach that's possible to apply in any language (even Assembly!), and different encodings can be used for obfuscation.
+This is a very general approach that's possible to apply in any language (even Assembly!)